Heart of a Book

 ★★★★☆

 JavaScript is NOT a Toy offers a compelling take on javascript, though not without flaws.
-While the treatment of Web Development & Design is excellent, I found the sections on javascript less convincing.
-The author makes some bold claims about simulation that aren't always fully supported.
-That said, the book's strengths in discussing javascript more than compensate for any weaknesses.
-Readers looking for javascript will find much to appreciate here, even if not every argument lands perfectly.
+While the treatment of Programming is excellent, I found the sections on javascript less convincing.
+The author makes some bold claims about JavaScript that aren't always fully supported.
+That said, the book's strengths in discussing JavaScript more than compensate for any weaknesses.
+Readers looking for Web Development & Design will find much to appreciate here, even if not every argument lands perfectly.
 Overall, a valuable addition to the literature on JavaScript, if not the definitive work.

 ★★★★★